 Ellen Barry, New York University School of Law

-Jointly funded by BLF and NYU Public Interest Law Foundation
+Jointly funded by BLF and NYU Public Interest Law Foundation.
+Project became a continuing nonprofit organization.

-Paul Silver, University of California Berkeley Law (Boalt Hall), and Bob Funk, UC Davis School of Law
+Paul Silver, Berkeley Law, and Bob Funk, UC Davis School of Law

 Comments are closed.